- ‘Learning efficient Nash equilibria in distributed systems’ with H. Peyton Young, Games and Economic Behavior, 75, 882-897 (2012)

 - ‘Micro influence and macro dynamics of opinion formation’ with Bernhard Clemm von Hohenberg and Michael Mäs (our related opinion piece in The Conversation)

-- ‘Efficient price discovery and information in the decentralized assignment game’ with Jacob D. Leshno
+- ‘The importance of memory for price discovery in decentralized markets’ with Jacob D. Leshno

 - ‘The dynamics of social influence’, University of Oxford Department of Economics Discussion Paper 742